 Senator Daniel A. Ivey-Soto (NM-15) is the President of the National Hispanic Caucus of State Legislators.
 Prior to his election on December 5, 2019 he served in the NHCSL leadership as West Region Chair and member of the Executive Committee.

-In his state legislature, Sen. Ivey-Soto serves as Senate Parliamentarian, Vice-Chair of the Senate Judiciary Committee and the Senate Indian, Rural & Cultural Affairs Committee; Interim Member in the Investments & Pensions Oversight Committee and the New Mexico Finance Authority Oversight Committee; as well as Advisor for the Courts, Corrections & Justice Committee.
+In his state legislature, Sen. Ivey-Soto serves as Senate Parliamentarian, Chair of the Senate Judiciary Committee and the Senate Indian, Rural & Cultural Affairs Committee; Interim Member in the Investments & Pensions Oversight Committee and the New Mexico Finance Authority Oversight Committee; as well as Advisor for the Courts, Corrections & Justice Committee.
 He is previous member of the Advisory Board to the United States Election Assistance Commission and previously served two terms as Chair of the Elections & Redistricting Policy Standing Committee of the National Conference of State Legislatures (NCSL).